Guidance on the installation of your smart devices

 This Illinois pilot project matches older adults and people with disabilities with local students trained to assist with the installation of smart devices, and online enrollment in cost-saving utility smart pricing and energy efficiency programs.

-The 6-month pilot project is a collaboration between the Illinois Network of Centers for Independent Living, the Progress Center for Independent Living and the Illinois Assistive Technology Program.
+The pilot project is a collaboration between the Illinois Network of Centers for Independent Living, the Progress Center for Independent Living and the Illinois Assistive Technology Program.
 Direct and in-kind support for the project is provided by Ameren Illinois, the Christopher & Dana Reeve Foundation and Google.
 Funding for the design and development of the pilot was provided by the Illinois Science & Energy Innovation Foundation.
-Homeowner applications for this free assistance service will be available here in August 2021!
+Homeowner applications for this free assistance service will be available here in August 2022!

 Illinois Smart Device Installer Directory